Daniel S. Loeb

 Daniel Loeb founded Third Point LLC, an asset management firm headquartered in New York, in 1995.
 As Chief Executive Officer, he leads portfolio management and research activities.
 Third Point invests globally in equities and in credit, and frequently takes a constructive approach to engaging with management teams and boards of directors to bring about changes necessary to create shareholder value.
 The firm manages capital for an investor base that includes sovereign wealth funds, corporate and government pensions, insurance and reinsurance companies, emerging and developed markets, ultra-high net worth individuals, and international private banks.
 Third Point has generated a net annualized return of 19% since 1995 for its investors.

-Previously, Daniel Loeb was a Senior Vice-President in the distressed debt department at Jefferies & Co., where he worked as a bankruptcy analyst, bank loan trader and distressed securities salesman.
+Before founding Third Point, Daniel worked in the securities industry for over a decade, gaining dedicated experience in equities, distressed debt, high-yield bond sales, risk arbitrage and private investments.
+Immediately before founding Third Point, Daniel was Vice-President of high-yield bond sales at Citigroup.
+Prior to that, he was a Senior Vice-President in the distressed debt department at Jefferies & Co., where he worked as an analyst, bank loan trader and bond salesman.
 Before Jefferies, Daniel was a risk arbitrage Analyst at Lafer Equity Investors.
-He began his career as an Associate in private equity at Warburg Pincus.
+He started his career as an Associate in private equity and venture capital at Warburg Pincus.